ReInHerit/multimedia-chatbot/vqanswering/readme.md

 ## How to run the app
 You can choose to test the app in two ways:
-- creating a python virtual environment
+- creating a Python virtual environment
 - using docker

-Follow above prerequisites and instructions paying attention to the parts relating to the chosen method.
+Follow above pre-requisites and instructions paying attention to the parts relating to the chosen method.

-### Prerequisites
+### Pre-requisites
 - **Python 3.9** installed on your machine.
 If you don't have it, you can download it from the official website: https://www.python.org/downloads/ or follow this online guide: https://realpython.com/installing-python/ to install Python on your machine.
 - **Javascript** enabled on your browser.
 If not, you can follow this online guide: https://www.enable-javascript.com/
 - a **Django secret key** and an **OpenAI API key** are required, **Google Analytics** is optional:\